Are you worried finances will be a barrier to adoption? Please don't give up.

 WACAP believes that financial concerns should not prevent qualified families from adopting children.
 We have established special funds and programs to help parents cover the costs of certain adoptions:

 Promise Child Fund.
 This fund was established to help unite children with permanent families by reducing fees for certain children in WACAP's Family Finders program.
-These children may be waiting because they are older, have medical concerns, or are members of a sibling group.
+These children may be waiting because they are older, or have medical concerns, or are members of a sibling group.
 (Please note that WACAP cannot guarantee the placement of any child with a specific family.)
 Learn more about the types of children this fund helps find families for.

 Federal and state tax breaks and reimbursement programs, such as the following, can help families bring children into loving homes: